Skip to main content

 Clocks Get Small

 The breakthrough that made timekeeping portable was the coiled mainspring, developed in the early 1400s.
-Instead of relying on heavy weights and gravity, a coiled spring stored energy in a compact form.
-Wind the spring, and it slowly uncoils, driving the gear train.
+Instead of heavy weights, a spring stored energy in a small space.
+Wind it, and it slowly uncoils, driving the gear train.

 The First Portable Timepieces

 Peter Henlein, a locksmith in Nuremberg, Germany, is traditionally credited with creating the first portable timekeeping devices around 1510.
-These were not wristwatches—they were small, drum-shaped brass clocks that could be worn as pendants or carried in a pocket.
-Germans called them Taschenuhr (pocket clocks) or sometimes Nuremberg Eggs due to their oval shape.
+These were not wristwatches.
+They were small brass clocks that could be worn as pendants or carried in a pocket.
+Germans called them Taschenuhr or sometimes Nuremberg Eggs because of their shape.

-They were terrible timekeepers—losing as much as several hours a day—but they were portable.
-For the first time in history, time was something an individual could carry.
+They were bad timekeepers, losing hours a day, but they were portable.
+For the first time, time was something a person could carry.

 The Balance Spring: Accuracy Arrives

-In 1675, Dutch physicist Christiaan Huygens (with competing claims from Robert Hooke in England) introduced the balance spring—a tiny spiral spring that regulated the oscillation of the balance wheel.
-This single innovation improved portable timepiece accuracy from hours per day to minutes per day.
+In 1675, Dutch physicist Christiaan Huygens, with competing claims from Robert Hooke, introduced the balance spring.
+The tiny spiral spring regulated the balance wheel and improved portable timepiece accuracy from hours per day to minutes per day.

-The balance spring is still the beating heart of every mechanical watch made today.
-The technology that makes your modern automatic work was invented 350 years ago.
+The balance spring is still the heart of every mechanical watch made today.
+The technology behind your modern automatic was invented 350 years ago.

 The Pocket Watch Era (1600s – 1900s)